sylhare/sylhare.github.io/_posts/2016-06-01-Chess-rules-notation.md

   1   a1 b1 c1 d1 e1 f1 g1 h1
 ```

-And you place the pawns like followed:
+You place the Pawns ♟ like followed:

 {% include aligner.html images="chess.png" %}